Henri Anier: FC Lahti

 On 10 July 2017, Anier signed a one-and-a-half-year contract with Veikkausliiga club FC Lahti.

 Suwon FC

 On 1 February 2019, South Korean club Suwon FC announced the signing of Anier.

+Go Ahead Eagles

+In February 2020, Anier moved to Netherlands to join Go Ahead Eagles.

+Paide Linnameeskond

+On 14 August 2020, Anier moved back to his native country after 8 years joining Paide Linnameeskond.

+Muangthong United

+On 4 January 2022, Anier moved to Thailand to join Thai League 1 side, Muangthong United.

+Lee Man

+On 8 July 2023, Hong Kong Premier League club Lee Man announced the signing of Anier.

 International career

 Anier began his youth career in 2006 with the Estonia under-17 team.
 He also represented the under-19, under-21, and under-23 national sides.

 On 25 May 2011, Anier made an unofficial senior debut for Estonia, in a 2–1 home loss to Basque Country in a non-FIFA match.
 On 10 June 2011, he was named by manager Tarmo Rüütli in the Estonia squad to face Chile and Uruguay in friendly matches.
-Anier made his senior international debut in a 4–0 loss to Chile on 19 June 2011.
+Anier made his senior international debut in a 4–0 lost to Chile on 19 June 2011.
 He scored his first international goal on 8 November 2012, in a 2–1 away win over Oman in a friendly.

+On 22 March 2025, Anier featured in his 100th international match for Estonia in a 2–1 away defeat against Israel during the 2026 FIFA World Cup qualification.